USA Swimming: Pro Swim Series

 The Pro Swim Series (PSS), formally known as the Speedo Grand Prix, is a series of 7 meets held throughout the season.
-Held in either Short Course Yards (SCY) or long Course Meters (LCM).
+Held in either Short Course Yards (SCY) or Long Course Meters (LCM).
 Swimmers race in both Olympic and non-Olympic distances, but only receive points for Olympic distances.
 First place receives 5 points and $1,000.
 Second place receives 3 points and $600.
 Third place receives 1 point and $200.
-The swimmer that accumulates the most points by the end of the series, wins a $10,000 bonus.
+The swimmer that accumulates the most points by the end of the series wins a $10,000 bonus.
 Any swimmer of any nationality can compete in the PSS but are not eligible to some of the prizes.
 In 2017 the title sponsor of the PSS, Arena, did not want to be the title rights holder anymore, so TYR took over as title sponsor starting in 2018.

 National Championship/US Open

 There is only 1 National Championship meet at the conclusion of each season across the country.
 The National Championships are also of the invitational meet format and offer extremely high level competition.
 Only a very small percentage of people who ever swim will make it to this high a level of competition.
 This meet is generally used to determine the US National Team for various international level meets each year, but is not used to determine the US Olympic Team.
-Currently, there are 2 National Championships each year, but the Spring Championships have traditionally been of a significantly lower level of competition than the Summer Championships.
-This is because the Spring Championships are so close to NCAA Championships and the fact that Spring Championships are rarely used as a selection meet for national teams.
+Currently, there are 2 National Championships each year, but the Spring Championships have traditionally been of a significantly lower level of competition than the Summer Championships, as the Spring Championships are so close to NCAA Championships that Spring Championships are rarely used as a selection meet for national teams.